everrover/ascraeus-mons/hld/StockBrokerage_RobinHood/readme.md

   - `confirmed` flag reserves the ASK - exec at #5
 - `[bidId, stockId, userId, (inUse, reason), (others...)]` - BIDs

-### StockCaller | DB - RDBMS
+### StockCaller | DB - RDBMS#2

 - Communication
   - SC -> SE(s)
-    - UDP multicast twice/thrice
+    - UDP multicast twice/thrice / whatever's needed [diff SEs might hv different requirements]
     - Deduplication(just thinking what they might do) : Using seq number
-  - SE(s) -> SC
-    - UDP multicast rcv
-    - Deduplication : Using seq number or update-ts with hashing
-- StockCaller is acting as our gateway!
+- StockCaller is acting as our gateway and information-server
   - Consistent hashing needed to distribute workload
-  - Active-active or Active-Passive config based instances can be used per shard
+- RDBMS#2
   - Sharded on `stockId`
-  - Active-active or Active-Passive config based instances can be used per shard
+  - Active-active or Active-Passive config based instances can be used per shard to accomodate high read workloads
-- Maintains stock relevant information
-  - Stock price aggregated across multiple SEs
-  - A set of ASKs and BIDs from out of our system to provision a view for users to gauge the market😉
-  - Sth else... if needed

 - `[stockId, exchangeId, stockName, stockPrice, (others ..., SEBIDs, SEASKs, LastTrades), updatedAt]` - STOCKs
   - For reducing WRITEs[stock-prices] on RDBMS
 - `[seOrderId, askId/bidId, type, stockId, userId, (others...)]` - mappings

+### StockExchange Server : M - RDBMS#2
+- Responsible for rcv updates[notifications from a single exchange]
+- SE(s) -> SEC
+  - UDP multicast rcv
+  - Deduplication : Using seq number or update-ts with hashing- Active-active or Active-Passive config per node [a node is a single server single/multiple SE]
+  - Hardware and OS/Containers can be configured for high number of socket connections per node
+- Tracking live nodes? `zookeeper` would be needed[for heatbeats, network co-ordination and consensus checks for service] to track
+- AA will need seq numbers to accomodate dedup

+### Pricing Server : N - RDBMS#2
+- #SES -> #PS
+  - Web sockets based communication
+  - [M #SES servers -> N #PS servers :: communication]
+    - #PS would be excessively loaded
+- Serves info from exchange to user-servers
+  - Stock price and other info aggregated across multiple SEs
+  - A set of aggregated ASKs and BIDs from out of our system to provision a view for users to gauge the market😉
+  - Sth else... if needed
 - Use from RDBMS - Violates SRP a bit, but prevents overwhelming the SE
   - Queries for ASKs - {[askId: price, ...], ...}
   - Queries for BIDs - {[bidId: price, ...], ...}